Peng-Protocol/CoinClash/Type-A/Documentation/CCListingDocs.md

 # CCListingTemplate Documentation

 ## Overview
 The `CCListingTemplate` contract (Solidity ^0.8.2) enables decentralized trading for a token pair, leveraging Uniswap V2 for price discovery via `IERC20.balanceOf`.
-It manages buy/sell orders and normalized (1e18 precision) balances.
-Volumes are tracked in `_historicalData` during order settlement/cancellation, with auto-generated historical data if not provided by routers.
-Licensed under BSL 1.1 - Peng Protocol 2025, it uses explicit casting, avoids inline assembly, and ensures graceful degradation with try-catch for external calls.
+It manages buy/sell orders and normalized (1e18 precision) balances. **Volumes are tracked in `_historicalData` during order settlement/cancellation, with auto-generated historical data if not provided by routers.** Licensed under BSL 1.1 - Peng Protocol 2025, it uses explicit casting, avoids inline assembly, and ensures graceful degradation with try-catch for external calls.

-**Version**: 0.3.11 (Updated 2025-09-11)
+**Version**: 0.4.2 (10/11/2025)

 **Changes**:
+- **v0.4.2 (10/11/2025)**: **Removed `_balances` tracker and all balance update functionality.**
+  - Deleted `mapping(address => mapping(address => Balance)) private _balances`.
+  - Deleted `struct Balance`, `struct BalanceUpdate`, and `event BalancesUpdated`.
+  - Removed `BalanceUpdate[] calldata balanceUpdates` from `ccUpdate` signature and all processing logic.
+  - **Removed `volumeBalances()` entirely** — it is now redundant.
+Real-time pair reserves are already accessible via `prices()` and direct `IERC20.balanceOf` queries on the Uniswap pair.
+  - Historical data (`_historicalData`) remains per-pair and continues to track `xVolume`/`yVolume` based on order fills and sends.
+  - **No stored balances** — system now fully relies on live Uniswap pair state for price and volume context.
+  - Updated `ccUpdate` to skip balance processing loop; only buy/sell order updates and historical updates are processed.
+  - Removed all references to stored balance tracking in internal logic and events.

+- v0.4.1 (10/11/2025): Made historical data and balances token-pair specific.
+Added mapping-based storage for historical data per pair.
+Updated `prices()`, `volumeBalances()`, and all historical views to take token addresses as parameters.
+Moved balance tracking to per-pair basis.
+- v0.4.0 (10/11/2025): Refactored to monolithic standalone template.
+Removed CCAgent dependency, added direct Uniswap Factory integration.
+Routers now owner-only, added token withdrawal function, `prices()` now takes token addresses and queries factory.
+Grouped order struct fields into arrays, added `startToken`/`endToken` to orders, removed agent references.
 - v0.3.11: Updated `_processHistoricalUpdate` to use full `HistoricalUpdate` struct, removing `structId` and `value` parameters.
 Added `_updateHistoricalData` and `_updateDayStartIndex` helper functions for clarity.
 Modified `ccUpdate` to align with new `_processHistoricalUpdate` logic.
 Removed `uint2str` function as it’s no longer used in error messages.
 - v0.3.10: Modified `ccUpdate` to accept `BuyOrderUpdate[]`, `SellOrderUpdate[]`, `BalanceUpdate[]`, `HistoricalUpdate[]` instead of `updateType`, `updateSort`, `updateData`.
 Replaced `UpdateType` with new structs.
 Updated `_processBuyOrderUpdate` and `_processSellOrderUpdate` to use direct struct fields, removing `abi.decode` and `uint2str` in errors.
 - v0.3.9: Fixed `_processBuyOrderUpdate` and `_processSellOrderUpdate` to use `UpdateType` fields directly for Core updates, removing incorrect `abi.decode` of `uint2str(value)`.